pell-je/CodingChallange/README.md

 # JobTargetCodingChallange

 I created a Github repo for this coding challange.
-The master branch is the OrderController service as was sent to me via the emailed order_api_cs.txt file.
+The master branch includes the OrderController service as was sent to me via the emailed order_api_cs.txt file.
 </br></br>
 My solution for this Coding Challange can be seen in this Pull Request:
 </br>